heiswayi/heiswayi.nrird.com/_posts/2017-03-07-creating-my-github-repo-listing-page-using-github-api.md

 }
 ```

-### It's open source!
+### Free and open source

-Well, if you explore more on the source code, or you want to use this site source code directly for your own GitHub repo list, feel free to do so.
-It's open source and licensed under [MIT License](http://heiswayi.github.io/mit-license). **You may fork or download the source code on [GitHub](https://github.com/heiswayi/my-repos).**

-**Similar to [my-gists site](http://heiswayi.github.io/my-gists), the [source code](https://github.com/heiswayi/my-gists) is available on GitHub too!**
+If you like my GitHub repo listing page, the source code is available on [GitHub](https://github.com/heiswayi/my-repos).
+Feel free to fork it.
+Similar to my gist listing page, the source code also is available on [GitHub](http://heiswayi.github.io/my-gists).
+All source code are licensed under [MIT License](http://heiswayi.github.io/mit-license).